Georgia Republicans are doubling down on racist voter suppression

 Other provisions of the bill would add a voter-ID requirement for mail-in ballots, give voters less time to request mail-in ballots and election officials less time to send them out, throw out ballots that are cast in the wrong precinct, and restrict the use of mail-in ballot drop boxes.

-The proposals “would have devastating consequences for voting rights in Georgia,” wrote a coalition of 28 voting rights groups led by Stacey Abrams’ organization Fair Fight Action, “and the people of Georgia have been blindsided by its release.”
+The proposals “would have devastating consequences for voting rights in Georgia,” wrote a coalition of 28 voting rights groups led by Fair Fight Action, “and the people of Georgia have been blindsided by its release.”

 Democrats were angry that the House bill was released at 1:53 p.m. on Thursday before a 3 p.m. hearing.
 “None of the Democrats had anything to say about it,” said state Rep. Rhonda Burnough, a Democrat from south Atlanta.
 “The public, people of color, didn’t have any opportunity to review or give an opinion.”